If you're a true water baby, you'll feel right at home on the water.

 Way back in 1922, a man named Ralph Samuelson from Minnesota, USA, decided it would be a good idea to strap two pieces of wood to his feet, and get someone (his brother Ben, in the end) in a boat to pull him along the surface of a lake.
 Lake Pepin, to be exact, in, strangely enough, Lake City.

 It may not have been the most auspicious of starts – Samuelson got really rather wet, and almost injured himself on a number of occasions, but in the end he worked out exactly how to hold onto the clothesline he used as a tow rope, just how much of the ‘skis’ should poke out of the water, and how fast his brother should be driving (20 miles per hour worked out pretty well).

 And that was waterskiing.
 Then, Samuelson was pretty much the only person who took part (becoming the first waterski jumper and speed skier), but now it is a worldwide favourite watersport, and it attracts newcomers every day.
 It is hard work, but great exercise, and a lot warmer than traditional skiing (even when you get a bit damp)!

 So why not join in the fun with one of the waterskiing experiences on offer?

 If you’ve never stepped foot on a waterski before, then a beginner’s experience will be ideal for you.
 It might seem a little frightening, but once you’re into the swing of things, you’ll wonder why you never tried it before!
 Learn all the different ways to stand, to start, to balance, to make the most of the time you have on the skis.
 It’s an adrenalin-filled experience, and the time will go so quickly it will surprise you!

-Food for thought:Take a half-day introductory waterskiing course near Milton Keynes in Buckinghamshire.
+Try this for size:Take a half-day introductory waterskiing course near Milton Keynes in Buckinghamshire.
 Start with kneeboarding before progressing to standing up.